viccuad/dotfiles/README.md

 ./install.sh
 ```
 The install script will ask if you want to set your Zsh as the default
-shell, make a new gitconfig, make a dry run that does not write
+shell, make a new gitconfig, install the dependencies, make a dry run that
-anything, etc.
+does not write anything, etc.
 Installing a dir will symlink the appropriate files in `.dotfiles` to your
 home directory.
 Everything is configured and tweaked within `~/.dotfiles`.